Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 | Resource-intensive logistics | Confusing navigation with printed maps | Booths in less visible areas recieved fewer visitors |
 | Unauthorized students attending | Lack of company information | Struggled to attract the right students |

 To address these concerns, Hotspot needed an innovative matchmaking solution that could bridge the gap between students and companies.
-They turned to the web development program at Karlstad University, inviting students to design and develop a digital solution for the event.
+They invited Karlstad University web dev students to design and develop a digital solution for the event.

-I joined the Hotspot project team in 2023 during my university studies, taking charge of planning and development alongside a team of three people.
-Two web developers (including myself) and one UI/UX-designer.
+In 2023, I joined the Hotspot project team during my studies, leading planning and development with a team of three: two developers and one designer.

 # Objectives

-The **Hotspot app** was designed to directly address the challenges faced by students, companies, and the Hotspot team:
+The **Hotspot app** aims to solve the challenges faced by students, companies, and the Hotspot team:
-1. Match students with the right companies.
+1. Match students with suitable companies.
 1. Ensure companies receive recognition, regardless of booth placement.
-1. Enhance the user experience through a smooth intuitive event navigation system.
+1. Provide a smooth, intuitive event navigation system.
 1. Reduce logistical strain on the Hotspot team.

 # Understanding User Needs